githubtraining/community-starter-kit/responses/01-welcome-story.md

 - Set expectations for contributors
 - Make Mona's project easy to find

-### GitHub Training :heart:s welcome
+### We :heart:s welcome

-The maintainers of [**welcome**](https://github.com/behaviorbot/welcome) a probot app that welcomes new users graciously allowed us to use their awesome app for this course.
-If you are interested in contributing to an open source project, make sure to swing by the **welcome** repo. :heart:
+We want to thank the maintainers of [**welcome-bot**](https://github.com/behaviorbot/welcome), an actual Probot app that welcomes new users, for graciously allowing us to use their awesome app for this course.
+After your open source project is up and running, we recommend you check out **welcome** and some of the other bots created by [the developers of behaviorbot](https://github.com/behaviorbot).

 <hr>
 <h3 align="center">Keep reading below to find your first task</h3>